 3. The Original Nerf Crossbow

-However, due to its collectibility and performance, this crossbow goes for as much as $250 online.
+However, due to its collectibility and performance, this crossbow is valuable and goes for as much as $250 online.

 If you happen to have it hiding somewhere, hold onto it or consider putting it on the market for serious Nerf players and collectors!